rnmapbox/maps/ios/install.md

 To install with CocoaPods, add the following to your `Podfile`:

 ```
-  # Flexbox Layout Manager Used By React Natve
+  # Flexbox Layout Manager Used By React Native
   pod 'yoga', :path => '../node_modules/react-native/ReactCommon/yoga/Yoga.podspec'

   # React Native